The effects of dispersion damping and three-body interactions for accurate layered-material exfoliation energies

 A summary of the final XDM damping parameters, as well as the corresponding KB49 error statistics can be found in Table~\ref{tab:kb49}.
 The single $z_\text{damp}$ parameter gives clear insight into the extent of damping for a given functional.
-Similar trends can be observed for BJ damping, but they are obscured by the linear dependence of the $a_1$ and $a_2$ parameters.\cite{otero2012van} As revPBE is the least attractive base density functional considered, it has the lowest $z_\text{damp}$ parameter, indicating weak damping.
+Similar trends can be observed for BJ damping, but they are obscured by the linear dependence of the $a_1$ and $a_2$ parameters.\cite{otero2012van} As revPBE is the least attractive functional considered, it has the lowest $z_\text{damp}$ parameter, indicating weak damping.
 PBE, being the most attractive, gives the largest $z_\text{damp}$ parameters.
 Increasing the basis-set size for a given functional from lightdenser, to tight, to planewaves, generally decreases the magnitude of the damping parameters.
 This occurs because smaller basis sets are more likely to lead to basis-set superposition errors; this causes an increase in binding energy and requires greater damping of the dispersion term to offset the error.
 Finally, as the ATM term is weakly repulsive for most complexes, including it causes a small decrease in the damping parameters, and its inclusion serves to worsen the KB49 benchmark statistics slightly.